Legacy-Edition-Minigames/Website/_posts/blog/2023-12-27-late-christmas.markdown

   We hope everyone involved has fun, see you there!

-  # The event has started!
+  # The event has ended

-  ### Join the IP legacyminigames.net on 1.20.1 to play!
+  Thanks to everyone who participated!
+If you would like to keep playing please make an [Invite Request](../joinrequest)!
 markdown: true
 ---